 17. In Japan, 541,000 people, or 1.57% of the population, live as modern-day hermits.

 Also known as hikikomori, these lone individuals withdraw from society on purpose and even isolate themselves in their houses for years.
 Even though experts believed that the condition is unique to Japanese individuals, they found out that around 0.3% of South Koreans do the same.

 18. Loneliness statistics from 2018 show that solitude is a worldwide phenomenon, as 40% of Japan’s inhabitants will live alone by 2040.

-The country of 127 million people is not only known as the country with the oldest population, but also one with an increasing number of lonely people.
+The country of 127 million people is known as the country with the oldest population and one with an increasing number of lonely people.
 Stats show that around 6.24 million seniors over the age of 65 and 18.4 million adults live solo.
 Unfortunately, these numbers are twice as high as they were 30 years ago.

 19. Loneliness facts show that Japan has 30,000 lonely deaths a year.

-Since more and more people in Japan are living alone, the rise of kodokushi is also at an all-time high.
+Since more and more people in Japan live alone, the rise of kodokushi is also at an all-time high.
 Kodokushi is a Japanese term for individuals dying alone and staying undiscovered for a long time.
 Shockingly, experts claim that the yearly number of kodokushi may be two to three times higher than expected.

 20. UK loneliness statistics reveal that 14% of the population suffers from loneliness.

 An investigation into loneliness commissioned by the UK government at the end of 2017 showed that 9 million Britons are lonely.
 The individuals at a higher risk of suffering from loneliness include the elderly and people coping with disabilities.
 Fortunately, people are going to therapy, and it is estimated that physicians see between one and five patients daily.

 21. Statistics on loneliness show that 7% of European adults are lonely.